Reviews You Can Rely On

 Our Verdict

 The Cuisinart Supreme Grind is a decent burr grinder best suited to people just entering the craft coffee-making world and looking to save money.
 This device earned average scores in all but the cleanliness evaluation as it tends to build up static and hold onto grounds, and, if the bin is placed incorrectly, it will throw grounds all over the place.
 Additionally, the flat burrs struggle with fine grinds.
 Despite these limitations, the Supreme Grind is an exceptionally good deal considering that it offers users a significantly more refined grind than a blade grinder can provide.
-Check out how it compares to the competition in our article on the best coffee grinders.
+Check out how it compares to the competition in our review of coffee grinders.

 REASONS TO BUY